sdk-dev-lc/Luckycat-gaming-iOS/README.md

 ## Connect Us

-- You can find full API document at [Document Center](https://docs.agora.io/en/)
+- You can find full API document at Email: support@luckycat.mobi
-- You can file bugs about this demo at [issue](https://github.com/AgoraIO/Hello-Gaming-Agora-iOS/issues)
+- You can file bugs about this demo at [issue](https://github.com/sdk-dev-lc/Luckycat-gaming-iOS/issues)

 ## License